 The Auto Setup Wizard is the easiest way to set up a new Configuration and Queue in ZePrA.
 The wizard comprises six workflow options which cover typical workflow challenges.

 In Configurations, define the settings related to the handling of colors and PDF-specific parameters.
 Define new Configurations, change existing ones or duplicate existing Configurations to modify them according to your changing requirements.

-Queues gives you an overview on all existing queues and the related configurations in ZePrA.
-You may open this window with a simple click on the icon Queues in the Navigation Panel or by selecting the menu Navigation / Queues.
+Queues give an overview on all existing queues and the related configurations in ZePrA.
+Open this window with a simple click on the icon Queues in the Navigation Panel or by selecting the menu Navigation / Queues.

 Spot Color Report